Overview

 Figure 13: Main drivers of the energy consumption variation in industry

-Source: ODYSSEEActions to improve energy efficiency in the industrial sector, generally framed in the different efficiency plans, and more recently within the NECP, are aimed at promoting investments in efficiency projects through technological improvements and the implementation of energy management and audit systems.
-Among the most recent measures are the aid program for SMEs and large companies, the obligation to carry out audits in large companies and the aid lines within the framework of the Recovery Plan for innovation and sustainability plans in the manufacturing industry, and to comprehensive actions of the Electric and Connected Vehicle industrial chain (PERTE VEC).
+Source: ODYSSEEActions to improve energy efficiency in the industrial sector, generally framed within the different efficiency plans, and more recently within the NECP, aim to promote investments in efficiency projects through technological improvements and the implementation of energy management systems and audits.
+Current measures include the aid programme for SMEs and large companies, the obligation to carry out audits in large companies and the aid lines of the Recovery Plan.
+The latter include aid for innovation and sustainability plans, as well as for actions within the Strategic Projects for Economic Recovery and Transformation (PERTE) of the Electric and Connected Vehicle (PERTE VEC), the naval sector (PERTE Naval), and the PERTE for Industrial Decarbonisation.

 Table 4: Sample of policies and measures implemented in the industry sector